game-stop/veejay/README.md

 * lvdcrop ; a couple of crop filters and a port of frei0r's scale0tilt
 * lvdshared ; a couple of plugins that implement a producer/consumer mechanism for shared video resources
-* lvdgmic ; a couple of GMIC based filters, although slow in processing they are quite amazing
+* lvdgmic ; GMIC based filters, although slow in processing they are quite amazing

 To compile and install a plugin-pack:
 ```bash